dhis2/dhis2-docs/src/user/using-the-maps-app.md

 2. Right-click one of the organisation units, and select **View profile** from the menu.

 The profile will show on the right side of the map.
-The profile contents shown is set by the system administrator.
+The profile contents is set by the system administrator.

 ## File menu { #using_maps_file_menu }